amperity/amperity-docs/amperity_modals/source/destination-tradedesk.rst

 .. /markdown
 ..

-.. |destination-name| replace:: Yahoo DSP
+.. |destination-name| replace:: The Trade Desk
-.. |what-send| replace:: email addresses
+.. |what-send| replace:: email addresses or UID2 tokens
 .. |where-send| replace:: |destination-name|
 .. |duration| replace:: (in days)
-.. |duration-value| replace:: "0" - "90"
+.. |duration-value| replace:: "0" - "180"

-Yahoo DSP
+The Trade Desk
 ==================================================

-.. include:: ../../shared/destination_settings.rst
-   :start-after: .. setting-yahoo-dsp-intro-start
-   :end-before: .. setting-yahoo-dsp-intro-end
+|destination-name| is a platform for wide internet advertising and enables the use of UID 2.0 for first-party paid media advertising.

+Your brand must have a UID 2.0 agreement in-place with |destination-name| before configuring this destination.

 Credentials